FusionRico/news_finder/README.md

 # news_finder
 Python3 rss news crawler

+Change the config section in the main.py to setup your own directory or the code will fail

 News Crawler

 This library can collect live stream feed rss from a given url/s source.